-My dad didn’t like high school, so he worked at Dunaway’s drug store in Marietta.
-One day a newly-hired young pharmacist drove up in a brand new Buick.
+My dad didn’t like high school, so he worked at Dunaway’s Drug Store in Marietta.
+One day, a newly-hired young pharmacist drove up in a brand new Buick.
 My dad had one of those life-changing moments, “I want more.”
 With a little prodding, the pharmacist told my dad if he went into the military, he could take advantage of the G.I.
 Bill!
-The pharmacist promised that he would do whatever it took to get him into the University of Georgia’s Pharmacy School when he got out.
-My dad joined the Marines and in his words, "did my duty.”
+The pharmacist promised that he would do whatever it took to get him into the University of Georgia’s Pharmacy School when Dad got out of the service.
+My dad joined the Marines, and in his words, “Did my duty.”
 The young pharmacist came through on his promise.
 My dad became a pharmacist.
 Education was the key to changing a life and a family’s future.

 My mother has always been an inspiration to me.
 She helped her mom care for a large family and got a public job early in life.
 Mom taught us to work hard and be proud of our efforts.
 Due to her influence and encouragement, I became one of the first in her family to graduate from college, and the first with a Master’s degree.
 Thanks, Mom.

-Marcia, my wife of 30 years, is from a family of educators.
+Marcia, my wife of 38+ years, is from a family of educators.
 Her dad, too, used the G.I.
-Bill after serving in the Navy during WWII to live his American Dream: teaching and then becoming a high school principal in Georgia.
+Bill after serving in the Navy during WWII to live his American Dream: teaching and then becoming a high school principal, and an assistant superintendent in a large system in Georgia.

 Marcia and I met at the University of Georgia on a Thursday afternoon while we were studying at the Main Library.
-We were the only two people in there at the time( REALLY).
-Two days later she asked me out on our first date.
-That’s The Real American Dream.
+We were the only two people in there at the time--REALLY.
+A week later she asked me out on our first date.
+That’s the Real American Dream.

-Upon graduation from The University of Georgia’s College of Agriculture, I started work as the Assistant County Agent in Murray County in 1980.
+Upon graduation from The University of Georgia’s College of Agriculture, I started work as the Assistant County Agent in Bartow County in 1980.
 I stayed there for a few years.
-Marcia and I got married and then went to Bleckley County in South Georgia to further my experience in agriculture.
-Pickens County was our next stop and has been our home for 30 years.
+Marcia and I got married and then went to Bleckley County in Middle Georgia to further my experience in agriculture.
+Pickens County was our next stop and has been our home for 35+ years.
 We live on a small farm, and over the years have grown a little bit of everything.

 I have been very active in our community over the years.
 I have served on various boards and clubs.
 I have been on the Mountain Conservation Trust Board, Chattahoochee Technical College, and Appalachian Cattlemen’s Association’s Board.
-I have been a long time member of the Jasper Lion’s Club and was President of our Pickens High School Tip-Off Club.
+I am a past member of the Jasper Lion’s Club and was President of our Pickens High School Tip-Off Club.
+I try hard to make it to my Rotary Club every Wednesday and am a member of the Pickens County GOP.
 I have cooked pork and chicken BBQ for many organizations and events to raise money for charity.
 I coached little league baseball for years with some great parents.
 We went to the Dizzy Dean World Series twice.